ecs-org/ecs-appliance/README.md

 start appliance:
-  look for meta-data, load env.yml, put into environment
+  look for user-data, load env.yml, put into environment

   look if postgres-data is found /data/postgres-ecs/* start ecs-postgres